AdonaiDiazEsparza/ECU_Simulating_Scanning/README.md

 </p>

 ## NOTE:
-Only the SEND_CAN.ino program was proved with a real ECU computer to receive the values of the Engine rpm, only there's missing the Scanner app to be proved.
+Only the SEND_CAN.ino program was tested with a real ECU computer to receive the values of the Engine rpm, only there's missing the Scanner app to test if the program works with a real ECU.